-Calls to a fixed line number do not therefore pose a sufficiently strong constraint on the setting of mobile termination charges.
+Substitution of mobile originated calls with fixed line originated calls does not therefore pose a sufficiently strong constraint on the setting of mobile termination charges.

 2.4.4 Calling from a mobile number instead of a fixed number

 This type of substitution refers to a situation where consumers consider calling from a mobile number instead of fixed line number when trying to reach another mobile number.